Key changes IVDD IVDR gap analysis

 Key changes of the IVDD IVDR

-Re-classification of devices – risk classes will range from Class A for low-risk devices to Class D for those devices that pose the greatest risk to patients and the public.
+Classification of devices – risk classes will range from Class A for low-risk devices to Class D for those devices that pose the greatest risk to patients and the public.

 Implementation of unique device identification - the regulation mandates the use of unique device identification (UDI) mechanisms.
+These barcodes help to improve traceability throughout the supply chain.

 Identification of 'a person responsible for regulatory compliance' (PRRC) - device manufacturers are required to identify at least one person within their organization who is responsible for oversight of aspects of compliance such as keeping technical files up to date, PMS, and clinical performance studies.
 Authorized Representatives also require a PRRC.
+The PRRC must meet specific qualification criteria.

 Qserve regulatory IVD services for IVDR remediation